Process Dynamics and Control MWF - 1:00 pm, 256 CB

 You will be required to complete a group project in the lab as part of this course.
 Groups will consist of 3-4 students, and one report will be submitted for the group.
 Homework assignments will be reduced during the time which the project is assigned.
 You do not have to write a purpose for the lab.
 It will be necessary to schedule your time in the laboratory since facilities are limited.
 Please be considerate of others as you schedule and use lab time to complete the group project.

-We will be using a computer software package called "Control Station" which was written by Doug Cooper at the University of Connecticut for teaching process control.
-This program can be accessed on the RGS system.
+We will be using a computer software packages Python, MATLAB, and Simulink for this course.
 You can access this in the UO lab, or download the RGS server from the CAEDM site.
-Our license agreement allows you to use this program while in this class, but not for other purposes.
-The use of MATHCAD and other packages (MATLAB, etc.) will be used later in the course.
 You need to do turn in your own version of the work, even if you work with other students.

 I will come prepared to each class, ready to help explain the material covered in the reading.
 I appreciate attentive students who respect my time and the time of other students.